Journal of the Academy of Nutrition and Dietetics

 Letters to the Editor-in-Chief may be submitted for consideration regarding manuscripts published within the past 6 months.
 Letters should generate productive discussion with the authors by objectively addressing key scientific factors or controversies that add important, constructive, well-documented points to the topic.
 Letters should be succinct, non-pejorative and no more than 500 words and can contain up to 20 references.
 As with other submissions, Letters should be submitted online and include an author page, funding disclosure, conflict of interest disclosure, and signed copyright/authorship form.
 All letters will be subjected to editorial review and decision before acceptance and may be sent for peer review at the discretion of the editor.
 When appropriate, authors of original articles will be given an opportunity to respond, and if they chose not to respond, this will be noted, following the Letter to the Editor.

 Elsevier Editorial System (EES), the Web-based peer-review and article submission system for the Journal of the Academy of Nutrition and Dietetics, is required for submission of manuscripts.
 Web-based peer review provides full electronic capabilities for submission, review, and status updates.
 Manuscripts must be submitted at: http://ees.elsevier.com/andjrnl.
-A Tutorial for Authors can also be found on the submission site to assist authors with the online submission process..
-For problems or questions concerning submission, contact Lois Ahrens, RDN, LD, Associate Editor at 319-384-5044 or email@example.com.
+For problems or questions concerning submission, contact Lois Ahrens, RDN, LD, Associate Editor at 319-384-5044 or firstname.lastname@example.org.

 Note: The manuscript should be formatted in Microsoft Word.
 Do not use the footnote function for references or the comments function.
 Include references at the end of the manuscript.
 DO NOT UPLOAD MANUSCRIPT TEXT FILES IN PDF FORMAT.
 Also, manuscripts must not be submitted with track changes.Manuscripts that do not comply with these specific guidelines will be returned to authors for revision prior to being sent out for review or evaluated by editors.